michaelkoska/MyriadMobileDemo/README.md

   ...When a pokemon is clicked, it will route the specific Pokemon (this shouldn't require a new "get" request) ...I am thinking a componenent will render the Pokemon on top of the PokecardList

+SearchBar component needs to be created
+  ...Prevent default, maybe find a spot in the Main state and update it to display pokemon that is retrieved from API request

 There are no styles yet, but I will create a grid system for the PokecardList using: